apache/accumulo-website/contributor/bylaws.md

 # Decision Making

 Within the Accumulo project, different types of decisions require different forms of approval.
-For example, the previous section describes several decisions which require 'consensus approval'.
-This section defines how voting is performed, the types of approvals, and which types of decision require which type of approval.
+For example, the previous section describes 'consensus' from the existing PMC members.
+Consensus in that case can be achieved through a [consensus approval vote][consensus].

 ## Voting